Nonlinear stability for active suspensions

-More broadly, to obtain good commutation properties of our vector fields with the advection-diffusion operator (not to mention the full nonlinear operator) is challenging.
-These vector fields, that we designed to handle the critical points of the advection field $V(p) = p$ on the sphere, are much less flexible than the one of the usual Euclidean setting.
-This is the reason for the fairly stringent stability threshold $O(\nu^{3/2})$ in Theorem \ref{thm:nonstab}.
-We are not able to adapt the sharp stability analysis of \cite{CLN21} and propagate nonlinearly all mixing and enhanced dissipation estimates of the linear setting.
+More generally, achieving good commutation properties of our vector fields with the advection-diffusion operator (and a fortiori with the full nonlinear operator) is challenging.
+These vector fields are tailored to address critical points of the advection field $V(p) = p$ on the sphere, but are much less flexible than in Euclidean settings.
+This accounts for the relatively strong stability threshold $O(\nu^{3/2})$ in Theorem~\ref{thm:nonstab}.
+We are currently unable to adapt the sharp stability techniques of \cite{CLN21} to propagate nonlinearly the full suite of linear enhanced dissipation and mixing estimates.

-The estimates for the advection-diffusion are independent of the active suspension model and will be explained in more detail in the next paragraph.
-They are hopefully of independent interest and will be proved separately in Sections \ref{sec2} and \ref{sec3}.
-The remaining steps of the proof of \cref{thm:nonstab} for the active suspension model will be performed in \cref{sec4}.
+The estimates for the advection-diffusion problem are independent of the active suspension model, and are explained in more detail in the next section.
+They are likely of independent interest and are proved separately in Sections~\ref{sec2} and~\ref{sec3}.
+The remaining steps in the proof of Theorem~\ref{thm:nonstab} for the active suspension model are carried out in Section~\ref{sec4}.